cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

   const { observation } = event;

   //Parse game state out of the observation
-  //Generally in cogment applications, all information that's not strictly neccesary must be infered by all agents, for this case, we must infer whether the game has either just started, is going, or if a round has ended let gameState;
+  //Generally in Cogment applications, all information that's not strictly neccesary must be infered by all agents, for this case, we must infer whether the game has either just started, is going, or if a round has ended let gameState;
   if (!observation || observation.roundIndex === 0) gameState = "start";
   if (observation && observation.roundIndex !== 0) gameState = "playing";